Frederik II, King of Denmark and Norway

 Frederik II had one elder sibling and three younger siblings:

-When Frederik was eight-years-old, he traveled around Denmark so the people could see the heir to the throne.
-He made a similar trip to Norway when he was fourteen-years-old which would turn out to be his only trip to Norway.
+When Frederik was eight years old, he traveled around Denmark so the people could see the heir to the throne.
+He made a similar trip to Norway when he was fourteen years old which would be his only trip to Norway.
 Frederik was educated with a group of boys from noble families.
 Frederik’s father Christian III had established Lutheranism as the Danish National Church in 1536, and so Frederik got a strong dose of Lutheran theology.
 While Frederik was intelligent and had a good memory, he had difficulties with reading and spelling.
 Most likely, Frederik was dyslexic but his contemporaries perceived him as illiterate.
 In 1554, when he was twenty, Frederik was given his own court at Malmö Castle in Scania, now in Sweden.

 Frederik II had a close relationship with his brother-in-law August, Elector of Saxony, who was six years older than Frederik.
 In 1557 – 1558, Augustus took Frederik on a trip throughout the Holy Roman Empire.
 They attended the coronation of the new Holy Roman Emperor Ferdinand I and met his son, the future Holy Roman Emperor Maximilian II, Willem I (the Silent), Prince of Orange, and other prominent rulers.
 The experience gave Frederik an appreciation of the complex nature of European politics and a love for all things military.